mottaquikarim/PYTH2/src/Homework/hwk1.md

 ## How to Submit

-Please zip up the files and DM your IA and instructor.
+Please zip up the files and DM your instructor.